A multifaceted geospatial mapping and analysis firm

 Arcudigm specializes in geospatial mapping and analysis to make informed decisions to improve the world around us

 Each project has unique requirements, budgets, and locations so we provide expertise in grant writing, planning, and coordination every step of the way.

 Geospatially accurate aerial and ground data as well as ground control points (GCPs) to provide multispectral structural, land, and coastal data.

-We provide an array of data manipulation and interpretation processes to provide our clients with the most insight and value with their data.
+We provide an array of data manipulation and interpretation processes to provide our clients with greater insight, value, and understanding of their data.

-View some of our datasets used for in-depth analysis and reports to assist our clients in their decision making processes
+View some of our dataset capabilities used for in-depth analysis and reports to assist you in the decision making processes

 Geometrically corrected aerial photographs that have been georeferenced and stitched into a singular uniformed and highly-accurate geospatially scaled map.